 Personas are fictionalized models the service provider create to represent users.
-They must be believable which means one must believe it, they must have names, personal backgrounds, and behavioural identifiers like motives, attitude, and negative trigger points (see 3 examples of personas in appendix 1).
+They must be believable which means one must believe it, they must have names, personal backgrounds, and behavioral identifiers like motives, attitude, and negative trigger points.

-Personas are made with detailed characteristics:
+Make personas pop with detailed characteristics:

-- Demographics: age, location, education, income, household or family size - Personal Histories: goals, needs, and interests when they interact with your company

-Expectations: How their needs differ from various avenues and touch points, and how those needs change over time
+- Demographics: age, location, education, income, household or family size - Personal Histories: goals, needs, and interests when they interact with your company - Expectations: How their needs differ from various avenues and touch points, and how those needs change over time

 The understanding assessment is concretely linked with the Task T2.2 Passenger needs (including PRM) and requirements specification.
-In this task "emphasis must also be put on the cultural and organisational differences within the user group, and member countries.
+In this task "emphasis must also be put on the cultural and organizational differences within the user group, and member countries.
 This includes explorative, qualitative studies at the beginning of the project as well as the creation of personas to establish a common understanding among the project participants about the scope and basic ideas behind the user needs and expectations.